Back in 2013, Gartner's Anton Chuvakin set out to name a new set of security solutions that sniff out suspicious activity on endpoints.

 After what he called “a long agonizing process that involved plenty of conversations with vendors, enterprises, and other analysts," Chuvakin came up with this phrase: endpoint threat detection and response.

 Since then, this moniker has been shortened to “endpoint detection and response" or EDR.
 But as the name got smaller, the market got bigger.
 In fact, Gartner now predicts the global EDR space will grow at a compound annual rate of 45.3 percent through 2020, by which time it will be worth a whopping $1.5 billion.

-With that hype in mind, it’s important to take a step back and assess EDR's place in your overall cybersecurity strategy, as well as the gaps that it cannot fill.
+With that in mind, let's take a step back and assess EDR's place in your overall cybersecurity strategy, as well as the gaps it simply can’t fill.

-Unlike traditional endpoint protection (EPP) – which can only identify and block known threats – EDR can detect abnormal activity on endpoints, assuming those devices are running EDR agents.
-Thus, it has a better chance of detecting unknown malware strains in zero-day attacks.
+While EPP tools can only identify and block known threats, EDR detects abnormal activity on endpoints—assuming those devices are running EDR agents—which gives you a better chance of detecting unknown malware strains in zero-day attacks.

 But Gartner analyst Avivah Litan sees one setback to its adoption: its complexity.

 "EDR functionality will have to become more mainstream, proactive, and simple to use and operate before product adoption reaches its full potential," Litan wrote.